 made of steel, concrete or layed brick.

-Then a good sized ant cap (not like the one pictured below)should be installed at the top.
+Then a good sized ant cap should be installed at the top.
 Bearers and joists should be pest treated if not steel, sheet flooring can also be treated as well as stud wall frames.

 Concrete slabs need

 completely different setups, with underslab systems such as in-soil